Welcome to St Mary'sHere you will find out about our Parish, our groups and administration

 Parish Pastoral Council

 Currently, we do not have a Pastoral Council.
-Following the catastrophic fire in July 2015, the decision was made to retire the PPC in its current format and instead form small groups to deal with each event/decision as they arose, to put to best use as many of the congregation as possible.
+Following the catastrophic fire in July 2015, the decision was made to retire the PPC in its current format and, instead, form small groups to deal with each event/decision as they arose, to put to best use as many of the congregation as possible.
+This is working to good effect so far.

 How you can get involved: The Backpack Project is an initiative to further help these children in getting the best possible education.
 As a parish we collect items on the wish lists, pack the donated backpacks which are then shipped to Glasgow and then to Mary’s Meals projects around the world.
 Dates for backpack filling, & how to donate the contents, are found in the bulletin.